Welcome to Woodchuck Lodge, Home of John Burroughs

 The View From The Porch

-In years past, free, guided tours of Woodchuck Lodge were offered the first weekend of the month, May to October, Saturday and Sunday, 11am to 3pm.
+Free, guided tours of Woodchuck Lodge are offered the first Saturday of the month, May to October, 11am to 3pm.
 Burroughs Memorial Field, the author’s burial site, is open year round, dawn to dusk, and is just up the road from the Lodge.
-However, the lodge is now CLOSED until further notice.
+Come learn about the lodge from our fabulous docents!

 May 6 Pete France

 July 1 Paul Misko

 August 6 Pete France

 Sept.
 2 BillBirns